kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

 ## Status (as of 3/5/2025)
 The SMTP garden is ready for fuzzing development.
+New servers may be added any time.
 - Images:
   - Relay-only / MTA servers
     - aiosmtpd, msmtp, nullmailer, Sendmail